Irish passport: Security features

 The identity picture is now greyscale, and is digitally printed onto the surface of the page, rather than the actual photos sent by the applicant being pasted onto the page.
 The Irish harp is superimposed as a hologram onto the bottom right corner of the photograph.
 The words "Éire Ireland" are embossed several times into either side of the identity page.
 This embossing partially covers the photograph as an added security measure.
 A likeness of the photograph of the applicant is pin-punched into the surface of the identity page, and can be viewed when the identity page is held to light.

 Under UV light, fluorescing fibres are visible on every page except the data page.
 The first sentence of Article 2 of the Irish constitution is visible under UV light and is printed in both Irish and English on alternate pages.
 The 2013 version of the passport also reveal a topographical map of Ireland on the observations page.
 Later pages include such landmarks as the Cliffs of Moher, the Samuel Beckett Bridge and the Aviva Stadium; there are excerpts from poems in Irish (by Nuala Ni Dhomhnaill), English (by William Butler Yeats) and Ulster Scots (by James Orr) and from the score of the national anthem, Amhrán na bhFiann (The Soldiers Song).

+On June 26 2026, Minister for Foreign Affairs Helen McEntee unveiled the new design for the Irish passport featuring native flora and fauna including the Irish Wolfhound.